(402) 213 - 3788

 3. Getting a more comfortable and energy efficient home

-The way that works is that when you look at the combination of the monthly mortgage payment and the energy bills, the total is lower with the energy efficient house than with the conventional house.
+When you look at the combination of the monthly mortgage payment and the energy bills, the total is lower with the energy efficient house than with the conventional house.
 See the example above.
-This homeowner qualified for $4,816 in energy efficient upgrades, yet still has a lower true monthly cost of homeownership.
+This homeowner qualified for $4,816 in energy efficient upgrades, yet still has a lower true monthly cost of home-ownership.

 To get an EEM, you have to get a home energy rating done for the home.
 If you’re buying a new home that’s already energy efficient, it should have already had a rating.
 If you’re buying or refinancing an existing home, you’ll need to make sure that you find a certified home energy rater, like Transduction Technologies.